-Monkey bread muffins use refrigerated cinnamon rolls or biscuits so they are super easy bites of cinnamon sugar balls with glaze your whole family will love.
+Monkey bread muffins using refrigerated biscuits or cinnamon rolls.
+Easy monkey bread cupcakes are super easy bites of cinnamon sugar balls with glaze your whole family will love.

 We’ve used a big bundt pan to make easy monkey bread BUT monkey bread muffins are so much more fun!
 Bite size and easy to grab on your way out the door on a busy day.
 Kids love baking with you when it comes to this recipe too.
-Give them a whirl this week! (affiliate links present)
+Give them a whirl this week! (affiliate links present, originally published 8/21)

 Monkey Bread in Muffin Tins